lsahn-gh/arcus-memcached-rofs/mnth/README.md

 # List keys as a tree layout
 $ tree /tmp/mpoint
 ```
-I recommend you use [arcus-c-client](https://github.com/naver/arcus-c-client) to store values to the server.
+I recommend you use [arcus-c-client](https://github.com/naver/arcus-c-client) to store values to the server for testing.

 # A behind story
 I had attended the *Contributhon* two times for the last 4 years and this was the 3rd chance.
 At the beginning of the event, I wished to have different experiences compared to these years.
 Not just follow mentors and not just fill Pull Requests, but prefer to put something I didn't ever know together and into reality.
 It'd be good for me to smash the frame of my brain and see how both technologies work in detail.